Tips & Tricks - Parameters - Save parent record with child records

 To create a parent record together with any number of child records, please perform the steps described below.

-1. Primary key of the parent data group with "GUID" data type
+1. Primary key of the parent data group with the "GUID" data type

 2. Parameters of the edit page

 The setting "Parameter is only used for existing data records" must be disabled for the STRID parameter of the parent record edit page.

 The new fallback value "uniqueGuid" created for the "STRID" parameter is required to generate a new GUID.

 3. Additional binding in the WriteContainer of the parent data group